Olanzapine/fluoxetine (By mouth)

 - Do not drink alcohol while you are using this medicine.

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant, or if you have liver disease, bleeding problems, high cholesterol, glaucoma, low sodium in the blood, prostate problems, or a history of breast cancer, mania, seizures, or severe constipation.
-Your doctor needs to know if you have heart disease or circulation problems, including heart failure, heart rhythm problems, low blood pressure, or a history of heart attack or stroke.
+- Tell your doctor if you are pregnant, or if you have liver disease, bleeding problems, diabetes, high cholesterol, glaucoma, prostate problems, or a history of breast cancer, mania, seizures, or severe constipation.
+Make sure your doctor knows if you have had a heart rhythm problem (such as QT prolongation), or if you have had a heart attack, heart failure, low blood pressure, or a stroke.

 - Do not breastfeed while you are using this medicine.

 - For some children, teenagers, and young adults, this medicine may increase mental or emotional problems.
 This may lead to thoughts of suicide and violence.
 Talk with your doctor right away if you have any thoughts or behavior changes that concern you.
 Tell your doctor if you or anyone in your family has a history of bipolar disorder or suicide attempts.